A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 We now define the slope of a flat $G$-bundle.

 \begin{defn} The \emph{slope} of the flat $G$-bundle $(\sG,\n)$ is the depth of any fundamental stratum contained in $(\sG,\n)$. \end{defn}

-This definition makes sense by the previous theorem.
-It also follows that the slope is always an \emph{optimal number}, in the sense of \cite{AD}--a critical number for the filtration on $\hfg$ determined by an optimal point.
+This definition makes sense by Theorem~\ref{MP}.
+It also follows that the slope is always an \emph{optimal number} in the sense of \cite{AD}, i.e., a critical number for the filtration on $\hfg$ determined by an optimal point.

 \begin{thm} The slope of the flat $G$-bundle $(\sG,\n)$ is a nonnegative rational number.
 It is positive if and only if $(\sG,\n)$ is irregular singular.
 The slope may also be characterized as \begin{enumerate} \item the minimum depth of any stratum contained in $(\sG,\n)$; \item the minimum depth of any stratum contained in $(\sG,\n)$ and based at an optimal point; \item the maximum slope of the associated flat vector bundles $(V_\sG,\n_V)$; or \item the maximum slope of the flat vector bundles associated to the adjoint representations and the characters. \end{enumerate} \end{thm}